 Claim compensation for damages caused by a breach of the data protection regulations.

-If you want to exercise any of the above rights, please contact [NAME] in writing.
+If you want to exercise any of the above rights, please contact Julie Alcock in writing.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.